Solar / Batteries for our Expedition Vehicle!

 Well, the obvious solution was lithium batteries – but the more we looked into these solutions, the more confusing it became.
 There are retailers out there that claim their batteries can simply replace your AGMs and everything else can remain the same, while others suggested we change the operation of our system to 24v or 48v.
 Another complication is that some lithium batteries have internal BMS systems that will not supply enough power to some of the larger inverters.
 So yes, the whole process was one of education.

-There is no use in having all this lithium power if you can not charge the batteries back to full on a regular basis.
+There is no use in having all this lithium power if you can not charge the batteries back to full regularly.

 How to Charge 300ah Lithium System?

-In fact we were able to fit 1 panel each side fitted our vehicle’s roof.
-For those who know AMESZ expedition vehicles, some were manufactured as a skinny hexagon shape to allow them better access to closed in tracks.
-This reduces their roof area a little, unlike the new rectangle shaped SLRVs.
+We were able to fit 1 panel on each side that fitted our vehicle’s roof.
+For those who know AMESZ expedition vehicles, some were manufactured as skinny hexagon shapes to allow them better access to closed in tracks.
+This reduces their roof area a little, unlike the new rectangle-shaped SLRVs.
 This brought out panel capacity to 610w.
 This in theory is a little over 45amp (calc as 610w / 14v)

-One of the frustrating things about 610w of solar panels is in a real world situation, how much do they really deliver?
+One of the frustrating things about 610w of solar panels is in a real-world situation, how much do they deliver?
 The answer lies nowhere near 45amps (610 / 14v)!
 So why?

 - How hot the panels are

-- Is any part of the panel in shade
+- Is any part of the panel in the shade

 - How cloudy or sunny it is

-- As with the angle of the sun, also the time of year makes an enormous difference on panel efficiency.
-Winter the sun is just not shinning on you for as many hours in a day as summer.
-Additionally, where the vehicle is affects the angle, the further north you are the higher in the sky the sun is.
+- As with the angle of the sun, also the time of year makes an enormous difference in panel efficiency.
+Winter the sun is just not shining on you for as many hours in a day as summer.
+Additionally, where the vehicle affects the angle, the further north you are the higher in the sky the sun is.
 So Tasmania will never charge as well as Darwin.